Moskenes Municipality: Geography

 Moskenes has a subarctic climate (Köppen Dfc).
 The municipality of Moskenes lies near the southern end of the Lofoten archipelago on the southern part of the island of Moskenesøya.
 The Vestfjorden lies to the east, the Moskenstraumen strait lies to the south, and the Norwegian Sea lies to the west.
-The municipality of Flakstad lies to the north (on the northern part of the island) and the island municipality of Værøy lies about 20 km to the south.
+Flakstad Municipality lies to the north (on the northern part of the same island) and the nearby Værøy Municipality is located on islands about 20 km to the south.
+The highest point in the municipality is the 1026.38 m tall mountain Hermannsdalstinden.